twelvestepdrupal/twelvestepintergroup/profiles/twelvestepintergroup/README.md

 ### @todo: install chosen with composer.

-## Create new entities, this was how twelvestepmeetings and twelvestepgroups modules were created

-  - Install the drupal console, https://drupalconsole.com/
-  - To create a new module, from docroot $ drupal generate:module
-  - To create new entities, from docroot $ drupal generate:entity:content

 ## Export and Import content

   The content specific to this profile should be migrated.
 See baltimoreaa_migrate as an example.